h4sh3d/forkmon/README.md

 ### Running

 The first time you run this software, you will need to do some database preparation and setup.

+First you have to copy and complete the settings file.

+    $ cp forkmon/settings.py.sample forkmon/settings.py

-You will need to run the following commands first:
+After that, you will need to run the following commands:

     python manage.py makemigrations
     python manage.py migrate